Treasurer's House, York: Roman soldiers apparition

 Several ghosts reportedly haunt the house, including that of George Aislaby, who owned the property in the seventeenth century.
-However, the most notable haunting is by a group of Roman soldiers who have been witnessed in the cellar, firstly by a party guest of Frank Green and then many years later during restoration works carried out by the National Trust.
+However, the most notable haunting is by a group of Roman soldiers, who have been witnessed in the cellar, firstly by a party guest of Frank Green and then many years later during restoration works carried out by the National Trust.
 In 1953, local 18-year-old apprentice plumber Harry Martindale was repairing pipe work in the cellar, the National Trust having decided to remove the coal-fired central heating installed by Green.
 After about four hours of work at the top of his ladder, Martindale became aware of a musical sound, resembling a series of repeated single trumpet-like notes.
 The sound grew in intensity until, just below his ladder, Martindale reported that he saw a soldier, wearing a plumed helmet, emerge from the wall, followed by a cart horse and about nine or ten pairs of other Roman soldiers.
 Martindale fell, terrified, from his ladder and stumbled into a corner to hide.
 The soldiers appeared to be armed legionaries, visible only from the knees up, in a marching formation, but were "scruffy".
 They were distinctive in three ways: they carried round shields on their left arms, they carried some kind of daggers in scabbards on their right side and they wore green tunics.
 When they descended to the level of the Roman road, on which Martindale had stood his ladder, he was able to see that they wore open sandals with leather straps to the knees.

-The experience so frightened Martindale that it was several weeks before he returned to his job as a plumber.
-Many years later, excavations in the city revealed that the descriptions of the soldiers' dress given by Martindale, at first dismissed as anomalous, in fact matched those of local reserve soldiers who took over the Roman garrison when the regular soldiers began returning to Rome in the fifth century.
+The experience so frightened Martindale that it was several weeks before he returned to his job.
+Many years later, excavations in the city revealed that the descriptions of the soldiers' dress given by Martindale, at first dismissed as anomalous, in fact matched those of soldiers who took over the Roman garrison in the fourth century.
 During the course of his long life Martindale recounted his experience many times, but never changed any of the details and always refused any payment.

 The Treasurer's House was visited in the first episode of the Discovery Channel television series Ghosthunters.